Bexleyheath railway station

-Bexleyheath railway station is in the London Borough of Bexley in south east London, and is in Travelcard Zone 5.
-The station, and all trains serving it, is operated by Southeastern.
+Bexleyheath railway station is in the London Borough of Bexley in southeast London, and is in London fare zone 5.
+The station, and all trains serving it, are operated by Southeastern.
 There are ticket barriers at both entrances.

 It is located to the north of Bexleyheath town centre on Avenue Road, and lies 12 mi 59 chain from London Charing Cross.